nis65/multiroom/README.md

 If `arecord` complains about `no such device`, the pairing did not work or is already terminated for some reason.
 Or `bluealsa` is stopped.
 Otherwise, you can now hear the sound from the loudspeakers connected to the raspi.
 So this basically converts your raspi into a bluetooth audio converter.

+**Note**: As we are outputting to the `dmix` and not the `hw` device, it's possible to still have e.ge. the snapclient playing audio and **at the same time** the piepline above plays the bluetooth sound.

 #### Manual creation of icecast stream

 Now that your mobile (audio source) is connected to the RaspberryPi (A2DP audio sink), the following commandline would be sufficient to create the icecast stream from the mobile: